saltysoup/a3-bootcamp-ce/Day1/pretraining-with-nemo-on-slurm/README.md

 ## Step 1: Set up NeMo in your Slurm cluster

-1. After SSH'ing to your Slurm login node, clone the HPC toolkit repo
+1. SSH into your newly created Slurm login node, clone the HPC toolkit repo

 ```
 cd ~
 git clone https://github.com/GoogleCloudPlatform/hpc-toolkit.git && cd hpc-toolkit/examples/machine-learning/a3-megagpu-8g/nemo-framework
 ```

-2. Update `Dockerfile` to use the latest NeMo container
+2. Update `Dockerfile` to use the latest NeMo container.
+This will pull the latest NeMo container from Nvidia and set environment variables required for Fastrak.

 ```
 ARG NEMOFW_VERSION=dev